segabl/pd2-sh-complements/README.md

   - Added innate armor piercing

 *Similar to bows, crossbows are not that fun to use, adding armor piercing should make them feel better.*

-- Flamethrowers
-  - Reduced DoT damage by 50%
-  - Reduced DoT chance by 50%
-  - Increased base damage by 250%

-*Shortly tapping flamethrowers and letting the DoT do the actual damage is not a very fun way to use them.*
-*Moving some of the damage to the base damage makes them feel more fun to use and slightly less niche.*

 - Melee
   - Rebalanced all melee weapons based on speed, concealment and range